 Experienced Representation For Class Action Lawsuits

-At the Law Offices of Todd M. Friedman in Woodland Hills, we are committed to protecting the rights of consumers in California and throughout the nation.
-We pursue class action lawsuits against a wide variety of corporations and entities, with a particular focus on:
+At the Law Offices of Todd M. Friedman in Woodland Hills, we are dedicated to helping consumers in California and throughout the nation protect their rights.
+We have the experience, the resources, the workforce, and organizational skills to handle class action lawsuits with millions of plaintiffs.

 - Employment law: Wrongful termination, retaliation, sexual harassment, discrimination, the Family and Medical Leave Act (FMLA), hostile work environment, wage and hour laws, and misclassification.

 - Consumer rights: The Fair Debt Collection Practices Act and the Telephone Consumer Protection Act.

 An employment class action lawsuit is a court case launched on behalf of multiple plaintiffs making identical claims from their employer.
 Typically, such lawsuits arise from unfair practices that affect a significant portion of its workforce.
 Class action lawsuits stem from employment law violations such as workplace discrimination, sexual harassment, overtime disputes, and more.

 Employment class action lawsuits are on the rise as employees step up to deter their employers from violating labor laws in the future.
 Some of the common grounds for employment class actions include:

 Wage and hour laws are a component of the Fair Labor Standards Act (FLSA), and they dictate the minimum wages payable to workers and their working hours.
 All public agencies and commercial businesses must follow these laws that require them to pay a fair minimum wage.

 The minimum wage and overtime laws are popular labor law provisions enforced by the Department of labor.
 These laws specify how much you should be paid for your job and how many hours you should work.
 Labor laws allow employees to sue employers who fail to comply with the labor laws and pursue compensation.